huyingjie/notebook/source/neuroscience/depression.md

 pain circuit
 habit circuit
 decision-making circuit
-ciruits for sleep, memory, mood, planning, enjoyment, and more, and they all communicate with each other.
+circuits for sleep, memory, mood, planning, enjoyment, and more, and they all communicate with each other.

 <font color="blue">The disease of depression is a pattern of activity that arises from the interactions of all these circuits.
-While that might not sould like uch, the effects can be devastating.

 knowledge required to understand and treat depression